 Mrs. Carolyn Gause Randolph is now serving her second two-year term as the South Atlantic Regional Director of Alpha Kappa Alpha Sorority, Incorporated (AKA).
 Initiated in the Alpha Psi Omega Chapter in Wilmington, North Carolina, Mrs. Randolph has been active in our illustrious sorority for more than 36 years.
 Currently, she is a member of the Gamma Tau Omega Chapter in Columbus, Georgia, and is recognized as both a Life Member and a Silver Star.
 Throughout her years of service in the sorority, Mrs. Randolph has held a number of positions on the local, regional, and international levels.

-On the local level, she formerly served as Graduate Advisor for Alpha Phi Chapter at North Carolina A&T State University while a member of Beta Iota Omega Chapter.
-In her current chapter, Gamma Tau Omega, she has served as President (two terms), First Vice President, Second Vice President, House Treasurer, Chaplain, Chairman of the Connection Committee, a member of the Graduate Advisors Council, and former Chairman of the Scholarship Committee.
-She holds the distinction of serving as the first President of the chapter’s foundation, S.I.S.T.E.R.S., Inc., founded in 2006.
+While formerly a member of Beta Iota Omega Chapter, Mrs. Randolph served as Graduate Advisor for the Alpha Phi Chapter at North Carolina A&T State University.
+In Gamma Tau Omega, she has served as the Basileus (two terms), First Anti-Basileus, Second Anti-Basileus, House Tamiouchos, Chaplain, Connection Committee chairman, Scholarship Committee chairman, and Graduate Advisor Committee member.
+She holds the distinction of serving as the first President of the chapter’s foundation, S.I.S.T.E.R.S., Inc., incorporated in 2005.

-She is married to Chester Randolph and they have three adult daughters, one who is a member of Alpha Kappa Alpha Sorority, Incorporated, and three precious grandchildren.
+She and her husband, Chester, have three adult daughters – one who is a member – and three precious grandchildren.